 In this case, product ABC’s current version number is 2.0 because that is the version of package C which currently has the latest release date.
 If package B is later released with a new version, 1.6, then the product’s version number will change accordingly to 1.6

 Users and organizations on an Enterprise plan can assign a EULA for each product version.
 Once a EULA is assigned to a product, any user downloading any of the packages in the product will have to accept the EULA before being able to complete the download.
 Once the user has accepted the EULA, they can download any of the packages in the product’s version.
 The user’s acceptance of the EULA is valid for new versions of the product, so even if the product gets updated, the user may continue to download new versions.
 The user’s acceptance of the EULA remains valid even if the EULA gets updated.
-The user will only have to renew their acceptance of the EULA next time they download a package if the EULA itself gets updated.
+The user will only have to renew their acceptance of the EULA next time they download a package if the EULA itself gets replaced.

 Displaying Your EULA Before Download